The Beginner’s Guide to Buying Your First Home: Everything You Need to Know

 A couple looking at a laptop

 If you meet all of these recommendations, you’re in great shape for your first home purchase.
 If not, don’t worry!
 Homeownership is not necessarily out of reach.
 For example, you might just need a bit more time to pay off your current debts or you might decide to move ahead with becoming a homeowner anyways.
-In this case, there are a few benefits for first-time homebuyers that can help.
+In this case, there are a few benefits for first-time home buyers that can help.
 We’ll discuss these later in the article.

 Your Income